-NOTE: Each solenoid has a concave tip (a half circle) that must capture its corresponding dobby cable.
+Compu-Dobby Box NOTE: Each solenoid has a concave tip (a half circle) that must capture its corresponding dobby cable.

-Take the Compu-Dobby III solenoid box and thumbscrews over to the dobby set-up.
-Now, slide the Compu-Dobby III box over the dobby set-up and hold it in place while you line the side holes of the box up to the holes in the dobby backboard (see Figure #CD3-6).
+Take the Compu-Dobby solenoid box and thumbscrews over to the dobby setup.
+Now, slide the Compu-Dobby box over the dobby head, rest it on the support pins and hold it in place while you line the side holes of the box up to the holes in the dobby backboard (see Figure #CD-4).
 Insert each of the four thumbscrews through the holes and into the barrel nuts.
 Tighten each one.

-Connecting Compu-Dobby III to Your Computer
+Connecting Compu-Dobby to Your Computer